steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/API+Documentation/Index.md

 /-----------------------------------------------------------------------
 ```

-### Creation and Initialize from Host point of view
+### Creation and initialization from Host point of view

 Here an example of a host implementation creating the component and its associated controller of a plug-in with a given classID: